Sanchez-Gabriela/e-commerce-store/README.md

 You can check out [the Next.js GitHub repository](https://github.com/zeit/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deploy on Heroku

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+The Next.js app was deployed on Heroku (https://www.heroku.com/#) through GitHub repo.